 Spending time with you will also help their development.
 It is better than playing with an electronic device or watching television.

 Books and audio books can also improve your child’s concentration.
 They can help to encourage learning.

-You can get a range of free books and audio books at your local library.
+You can borrow books and audio books for free at your local library.

 A play routine is a planned play session that follows a sequence of activities.